 - Any characters sitting directly on your keyboard.

-- A list of relevant keywords in the Summary section at the top.
+- A short list of relevant keywords in the Summary section at the top.

-- Also use these keywords throughout the content.
+- Also use these keywords throughout the content, but don’t over do it with any one keyword or keyword phrase.

 - Don’t worry about length.
 The ATS doesn’t care.
 In fact, more content probably means more of the important keywords and phrases will be there.